Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/understand.typ

   cellx(colspan: 2)[
     == How do they relate to the drivetrain?

-    Newton's laws of motion directly influence the behavior of a drive train in the following ways:
+    Newton's laws of motion directly influence the behavior of a drivetrain in the following ways:

-    *Initiating Motion*: The first law explains the initial state of rest or motion.
+    - *Initiating Motion*: The first law explains the initial state of rest or motion.

-    *Acceleration and Forces*: The second law governs how the forces applied by the drive train's motors result in acceleration or deceleration, influencing the robot's speed and direction.
+    - *Acceleration and Forces*: The second law governs how the forces applied by the drivetrain's motors result in acceleration or deceleration, influencing the robot's speed and direction.

-    *Interaction with the Ground*: The third law is evident in the interaction between the wheels of the drive train and the surface, which is essential for the robot's mobility.
+    - *Interaction with the Ground*: The third law is evident in the interaction between the wheels of the drivetrain and the surface, which is essential for the robot's mobility.
   ]
 )